LayerTwo-Labs/drivechain-frontends/drivechain-server/README.md

     B -.->|Shells out to| E[bdk-cli];
 ```

-- All wallet functionality is handled by `btc-cli`
+- All wallet functionality is handled by `bdk-cli`
 - Bitcoin Core is strictly used for reading chain data.
 Wallet is entirely
   untouched